The internship search can be a long, drawn-out process that takes a heavy toll on your self-confidence.

 For a long time, I was under the assumption that I wasn’t getting a job because everybody else was simply better than me.
 This mindset is toxic.
 It permeates every thought, creating a constant sense of self-doubt that holds us back from accomplishing what we are capable of.

 To get out of this rut, I took a step back and thought about my past.
 Which aspects of my upbringing shaped me into who I am today?
 What were significant accomplishments I had achieved, and what did I do to reach them?
 How do my involvements now reflect both my past and my future goals?
 These questions made me remember that I’m more than just a bunch of words on a resume or numbers on a transcript.
 I’m a real, motivated, eager human being who can make a significant contribution to any business if given the chance.

 Everything always falls into place, but it is up to you to help fit the pieces into the puzzle.
 You have to first see the best in yourself before anybody else will see the best in you.
-Don’t be afraid to glorify your achievements, or to brag a bit about yourself, because we all deserve to feel good about ourselves and to share that with others.
-Tap into what makes you special, and use it to your advantage, because now more than ever we need to learn how to transcend our resume and paint ourselves in a much more personable picture.
-Believe that you are capable of doing great things, make others see that, and everything will come together.
+Don’t be afraid to glorify your achievements or brag a bit about yourself.
+We all deserve to feel good about ourselves and to share that with others.
+Tap into what makes you special, and use it to your advantage because now more than ever, we need to learn how to transcend our resumes and paint ourselves in a much more personable picture.
+Believe that you are capable of doing great things; make others see that, and everything will come together.